akpw/akpw/_posts/2025-09-22-Print-and-Organize.md

 $ renamer print -b date --date-format "%Y/%m"
 ```

-This is especially useful when experimenting with different organization strategies or date formats.
+This can be especially useful when experimenting with different organization strategies or date formats.

 ## Sized Virtual View